pythairdrop/metamaskvaultchecker/README.md

 # Metamask brute force
-"This program checks the balance of a MetaMask log file, extracts vault data, and brute-forces the vault data."
+This program extracts vault data from a MetaMask log file , performs brute-force on it and extracts the mnemonic.

 Starting processing in directory: C:\metamaskbrut